+• Projects - These assignments will be more involved than the homework assignments, and you will be given more time to complete them.
+Completion time and grading will vary from project to project.

+There will be a final project which will involve a presentation.

-- Projects These assignments will be more involved than the homework assignments, and you will be given more time to complete them.
-Completion time and grading will vary from project to project. - Tests There will be 2 tests in class during the semester.
-They are tentatively scheduled for September 20 and November 8.
-You may only re-schedule a test for college approved absences or a documented illness.
-In either case you must contact me before the beginning of the test. - Final Exam There will be a cumulative final exam given in class on Monday, December 11 at 9:00 AM.
+• Exams - There will be 2 exams in class throughout the semester.
+They are tentatively scheduled for September 25 and November 13.
+You may only re-schedule an exam for college approved absences or a documented illness.
+In either case you must contact me before the beginning of the exam.